psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 of this ancient custome.
 I believe this custom was hereto- fore used over all Wales. ...
-In North Wales the Sinne- eaters are frequently made use of; but there, instead of a Bowle of Beere, they have a bowle of Milke.”
+In North Wales the Sinne- eaters are frequently made use of; but there, instead of a Bowle of Beere, they have a bowle of Milke."
 2 According

 1 Rev. S. Mateer, Native Life 2 J. Aubrey, Remaines of Gentilisme in Travancore (London, 1883), p. and Judaisme (Folk-lore Society, Lon-